 Elizabeth G. Stouder

-Elizabeth (Beth) Stouder is a director and the managing partner of the firm.
+Elizabeth (Beth) Stouder is the managing director of the firm.
 She is based in the Portland office.
 Her practice is focused on civil and commercial litigation, although she routinely advises clients on ways to reduce or limit litigation.
-She has been trying cases for more than 20 years.
+She has been trying cases for more than 30 years.

 Beth advises and defends clients in the retail sector in all manner of claims and represents those clients and others in defense of allegations involving premises liability, negligent security, false arrest and employment liability.
-She is the Chair of the Retail Practice Section of the USLAW Network, a national network of more than 60 independent firms with offices in 45 states with more than 3500 attorneys.
-She has held several positions within the group and been actively involved in the section’s educational programming for the group for several years.
+She is active in the Retail Practice Section of the USLAW Network, a national network of more than 60 independent firms with offices in 45 states with more than 3500 attorneys.
+She is a former Chair of the group and has co-chaired and spoken at several retail programs.

 Beth defends a wide range of personal injury and commercial litigation.
-She has an active practice defending asbestos litigation and handles employment discrimination cases.
+She has an active practice defending asbestos litigation and an active employment practice.

 Beth has been active in activities of the Maine bar, having served as a member and panel chair of the state grievance commission and as the former co-chair of the Public Relations Committee of the Maine State Bar Association.
 She has also been active in the Defense Research Institute (DRI), having served as the Maine State Representative and the President of the Tri-State Defense Association which covers Maine, NH and Vt.
-She is a member of the Gignoux Inn of Court.
+She is also the former President of the Maine Chapter of ABOTA.